mridlen/encoderlogic/README.md

 ## Creating your own custom Modules

+I have made it intentionally easy to expand or reduce the command functionality.
+The goal being user created custom plugins.

-There are 2 parts to creating your own custom commands
+There are 2 parts to creating your own custom commands:

-1) Create a cmd file (in this example, command.cmd) in this format (no spaces before if, 8 spaces before the code, and 4 spaces before the "}"), replacing "command" with your desired command.
+1. Create a cmd file (in this example, command.cmd) in this format:

+* no spaces before if
+* 8 spaces before the code
+* 4 spaces before the "}"

+This is just to keep the readability of the interpreter.php for troubleshooting purposes.

+Replace "command" with your desired command.
+Passing it cmd and term is typical usage.

 ```
 if(cmd.split(" ")[0] == 'command') {